 The exam questions will require students' in-depth knowledge of the topics discussed in class and critical reflection.
-They must be able to demonstrate strong critical and analytical ability; give solutions to presented organizational problems by applying the theoretical models and framework developed, and take a holistic approach to business problems.
+They must be able to demonstrate strong critical and analytical ability; give solutions

 Assignments: 25%

 There is a written team project and presentation that aims to help students understand the theoretical concepts of Management.
 Teams have to find a small business, analyze its environment and how the firm operates and provide solutions to problems they face, thus linking the theoretical concepts with actual practice.